BarnaTB/product-importer/README.md

 This is the backend service that enables a user to add a product to the database by filling a form, or uploading a csv file to upload a batch of products.

 ## Getting Started
-The product is built on the stack below:
+The product is built on the following stack:

 * Python 3.8
 * Celery